paulch42/lean-spec/md/Introduction.md

 - The specifications in this tutorial use definitions from core Lean and the Lean 4 standard library ([std4](https://github.com/leanprover/std4)).

 - Standard Lean naming convention is adopted.
-Type names are camel case with initial upper case.
-Proposition and function names are camel case with initial lower case. (_Is this correct?_)
+Type and proposition names are camel case with initial upper case.
+Function names are camel case with initial lower case.